Archduke Ludwig Salvator of Austria

-Ludwig Salvator settled on Majorca, buying up unimproved areas of land in order to preserve and enjoy them.
+Ludwig Salvator settled on Mallorca, buying up unimproved areas of land in order to preserve and enjoy them.
 His main residence of Son Marroig, near the village of Deià, is now a museum.
 Much of what was his property now belongs to the American actor Michael Douglas, notably the Moorish style palace 'S'Estaca' that Ludwig converted from a ruined old manor house.

-About 1895, at Přerov nad Labem, Bohemia, he founded the first open-air museum in Central and Eastern Europe.
+In 1895, at Přerov nad Labem, Bohemia, he founded the first open-air museum in Central and Eastern Europe.

 Works

 He wrote a book on insects at the age of 22 and also the nine-volume book Die Balearen (The Balearic Islands).
 Having visited Los Angeles, California, in the winter of 1876, he published in 1878 an account of his visit, Los Angeles in Südcalifornien.
 Eine Blume aus dem goldenen Lande.

 Background

 He was the second cousin of Emperor Franz Joseph, of the ruling House of Habsburg-Lorraine, the fourth son of Leopold II, Grand Duke of Tuscany.
-Ludwig went to Majorca under his title of Count of Neuendorf, arriving in 1867.
-Falling in love with the clear air, water and dazzling blue skies of Majorca it was to become his base and home for the remainder of his life.
+Ludwig went to Mallorca under his title of Count of Neuendorf, arriving in 1867.
+Falling in love with the clear air, water and dazzling blue skies of Mallorca it was to become his base and home for the remainder of his life.

 He explored on his steam-yacht the Nixe.
 He was known for his extreme love of animals and nature.

 Archduke Ludwig Salvator never married.
 When he was young, he fell in love with a cousin, Archduchess Mathilde, the daughter of the Duke of Teschen.
 Ludwig wanted to marry her, but she was promised to Prince Umberto of Savoy.
-On June 6, 1867, Mathilde, then only 18, was getting dressed to attend the theatre.
+On 6 June 1867, Mathilde, then only 18, was getting dressed to attend the theatre.
 She enjoyed smoking cigarettes, but when her father, who abhorred smoking appeared, she tried to hide the cigarette behind her.
 Her dress caught fire, and she died in front of her family, sustaining second and third-degree burns.
 Relationships with women included Catalina Homar.
 She convinced Ludwig to let her visit Jerusalem and it is believed that it was there that she contracted the leprosy that took her life in 1905.